Legalisation of car lease statements for various countries

 - If you lease the car yourself, ask the lease company to arrange the legalisation with KVK.

 The car owner must request the legalisation digitally from KVK.
+As the user of the car, you do not do this yourself.
 A visa service or customs broker can handle this digital request.
 Contact details can be found online by searching for ‘consular legalisation’, ‘embassy legalisation’, or ‘customs brokers’.
-Check the options and costs in advance.
+Ask in advance what they will do for you and how much it will cost.Â

 Apostille by the court